AllisonPessoa/spectra-analyser/README.md

 # Spectra Analyser

-Python scripts used for analyzing spectral data from Nano-Optics experiments performed at Universidade Federal de Pernambuco - Brazil
+Python scripts used to analyze data from spectroscopy measurements.
+Originally designed for Nano-Optics experiments performed at Universidade Federal de Pernambuco - Brazil

-A testing file is attached.
+Testing files with some spectra are attached.
+The extension of the files is .asc.